Do you ever wake up at 4 in the morning eyes wide open, heart beating out of your chest in an ice-cold sweat?

-This client has one product at the €1000+ price point.
+These lead are for one product at the €1000+ price point.
 Further, the product is on a sliding scale based on yearly revenue.
-My client did not have a low priced front end or back-end offer available to supplement revenues.
+This client did not supplement revenues with a low priced front end or back-end offer.

-Admittedly, €13.41 for leads is not the lowest possible or the lowest available.
-Yet, the goal was high quality not the ‘low hanging fruit’.
+Admittedly, leads for €13.41 is not the lowest possible nor lowest available.
+Yet, the business goal was high quality cash in hand leads not ‘any lead that would give an email address’.
 The range of CPA was between €1.5 to €59.60.

 The Target Dream Client

-The ideal clients were Owner, Founders, and CEOs of SMEs, with 5-20+ employees, and 500K+ yearly revenue.
+The ideal client was Owners, Founders, and CEOs of SMEs, with 5-20+ employees, and 500K+ yearly revenue.